 2: Can be touched, avoidant or fearful of touch

 5: Independently seeks out and initiates prolonged touch

 Obviously all pets are different.
 One of my guinea pigs flees from my hand as from a hawk’s talon; the other one falls asleep on my chest, licking my hand like a dog.
 The former would be a 2 on this scale, the latter a 4.5.
 I rank based on the average of the range of personalities, not their outliers.

 0: No utilitarian value, drains household resources

 1: Is pleasing or peaceful to passively observe

 4: Contributes daily to the household

 5: Contributes daily to the household in multiple dimensions

 Both cats and dogs can drive pest mice from a house, but only the dog can drive burglars from the same house.
 They both get good utility scores, but the dog’s is higher because there’s a broader range of helpful actions it can be trained to perform.
-Pets that passively produce (like chickens with their eggs) rank higher than animals that require husbandry (like goats with their milk).
-My assumption is that no animals would be considered for slaughter and consumption… despite how scrumptious my guinea pigs look.
-Ugh.
-They’re like fat little steaks wearing sexy woman wigs.
+Pets that passively produce (like chickens with eggs) rank higher than animals that require husbandry (like goats with milk).
+My assumption is that no pets would be considered for slaughter and consumption… despite how scrumptious my guinea pigs look.
+(Ugh.
+They’re like fat little steaks wearing sexy woman wigs.)

 0: Requires more than two hours of labor per day